aslanallakhkuliev/tablefactorycase/README.md

 ### Initial Data

 Initially, all the tables are empty.
-Feel free to add tables, legs and feet through the admin panel.
+Feel free to add tables, legs and feet through the admin panel or the API.

 ### Admin Panel